uas-at-ucla/suas-2019/ground/README.md

 ## Framework
 * To be determined.
 Use [this site](http://ardupilot.org/copter/docs/common-choosing-a-ground-station.html) for inspiration.
-* MySQL, Node.js, Express.js, and React.js is a possibility.
+* Proposal: MySQL, Node.js, Express.js, and React.js is a possibility.
 Best part of React.js: if we make this a single-page application, building the user interface in React.js will be very easy.
-* Flask (python back-end) and regular HTML/CSS.
+Chrome will already serve as our GUI.
+  * All telemetry can be stored in MySQL and have server-side rendering.
+* Biggest problem I fear: firmware integration.
+We will have to learn the flight controller's API's and load its libraries.

 ## Competition Rules
 * [Competition rules](http://www.auvsi-suas.org/competitions/2018/) pertaining to the ground station.
 Read the following pages: